2006 PDC World Darts Championship

-The 2006 Ladbrokes.com World Darts Championship was the 13th World Championship organised by the Professional Darts Corporation (PDC) since it separated from the British Darts Organisation (BDO).
+The 2006 PDC World Darts Championship (known for sponsorship reasons as the 2006 Ladbrokes.com World Darts Championship) was the thirteenth World Championship organised by the Professional Darts Corporation (PDC) since it separated from the British Darts Organisation (BDO).
 It was held from 19 December 2005 to 2 January 2006 at the Circus Tavern, Purfleet, Essex.

 Format and qualifiers

 A record field of 64 finalists assembled to battle for Phil Taylor's world crown.
 Play was not held between 22 December and Christmas Day due to the Christmas break.
 Play resumed on Boxing Day in the lead-up to the final.
 A day's break was also held on New Year's Eve for the New Year.
 Record prize money of £100,000 for the winner was on offer.

 Despite the record field, there was a notable absentee.
 John Lowe's world ranking had fallen to a level which meant he was forced to qualify for the event – which he failed to do for the first time in his career.
 His run of 28 successive appearances (including the BDO World Championship) had come to an end.
 He was the last player to have appeared in a world championship each year since it began in 1978.
 Bob Anderson, who made his debut in 1984, now had the longest unbroken run – making his 23rd consecutive appearance for these championships.

 A major shock came in the first round when world number one and top seed Colin Lloyd lost to Gary Welding – it was only the second time in the history of the PDC World Championship that the top seed fell in the first round (Peter Manley being the first in 2001).
 Welding, who had recovered from two sets down in his best-of-five-sets match against Lloyd, went on to reach the quarter-finals.

 Phil Taylor became World Champion for the 13th time, this being his 11th PDC success.
 His toughest battle en route to the championship was a tight semi-final against Wayne Mardle which he managed to win by 6 sets to 5.
 The final was a more one-sided affair as Taylor overcame Peter Manley 7–0.
 It was Manley's third final defeat against Taylor and the second time he was whitewashed, mirroring the result of the 2002 final.